Speaker of the New Zealand House of Representatives: Official dress

 Originally, speakers wore a gown and formal wig in the chamber.
 This practice has fallen into disuse since the 1990s.
 Speakers now generally wear what they feel appropriate, usually an academic gown of their highest held degree or a Māori cloak.

 Holders of the office

-The current Speaker is Adrian Rurawhe, a member of the Labour Party.
+The current Speaker is Gerry Brownlee, a member of the National Party.

-Since the creation of Parliament, 31 people have held the office of speaker.
+Since the creation of Parliament, 32 people have held the office of speaker.
 Two people have held the office on more than one occasion.
 A full list of speakers is below.